Jemmes

-Jemmes Bruno Ribeiro da Silva (born 9 April 2000), simply known as Jemmes, is a Brazilian footballer who plays as a centre-back for Mirassol.
+Jemmes Bruno Ribeiro da Silva (born 9 April 2000), simply known as Jemmes, is a Brazilian footballer who plays as a centre-back for Fluminense.

 Career

+Early career

 Born in Rosário Oeste, Mato Grosso, Jemmes made his senior debut with Taquaritinga in the 2019 Campeonato Paulista Segunda Divisão, before moving on loan to the under-20 side of Capivariano in September of that year.
 He subsequently signed a permanent deal with the club, and became a regular starter in the 2021 season.

 Jemmes also served loans at União Suzano and Rio Branco-SP, before returning to Capivariano for the 2023 campaign and helping the club to win the year's Campeonato Paulista Série A3.
 On 19 May 2023, he moved to Série D side Athletic-MG also on loan, and achieved promotion with the side.

 Jemmes returned to Capi for the 2024 season, and was an undisputed starter as the club narrowly avoided relegation.

+Vila Nova

-On 11 April 2024, he was announced at Série B side Vila Nova also in a temporary deal.
+On 11 April 2024, Jemmes was announced at Série B side Vila Nova also in a temporary deal.
+On 29 October, he agreed to a permanent deal with Vila, effective as of the following 1 January, after the club activated his R$ 500,000 buyout clause.

+Mirassol

-On 29 October 2024, Jemmes agreed to a permanent deal with Vila, effective as of the following 1 January, after the club activated his R$ 500,000 buyout clause.
-On 4 January of the following year, however, he was loaned to Série A newcomers Mirassol for one year.
+On 4 January 2025, Jemmes was loaned to Série A newcomers Mirassol for one year.
+He made his top tier debut on 29 March, starting in a 2–1 away loss to Cruzeiro.

-Jemmes made his top tier debut on 29 March 2025, starting in a 2–1 away loss to Cruzeiro, and scored his first goal in the category on 18 May, in a 1–1 draw at Internacional.
+Jemmes and scored his first goal in the top tier on 18 May 2025, in a 1–1 draw at Internacional.
 On 25 June, Mirassol activated his buyout clause, with Vila Nova keeping 30% of his economic rights.

+Fluminense

+On 29 December 2025, Fluminense announced the signing of Jemmes on a five-year contract.